-I cover all of this in a lot more detail in my Social Impact workshops, courses and talks.
+I cover all of this in a lot more detail in my Business Impact workshops, courses and talks.
 The purpose of this article is to give you a general overview and share some practical tips to get you started.

 1. Get clear on what your business stands for

 This involves getting clarity on what’s really important to you.
 Consider:

 What do you want your business to stand for?